 While working for NBC Nightly News with Tom Brokaw, Michele conducted a four-month investigation of substandard mammography equipment which was credited by members of US Congress with helping to trigger the creation and passage of the first federal law setting national standards for mammography.

-Michele graduated valedictorian from Emerson College in Boston, Massachusetts, with a Bachelor of Arts degree in Speech and Mass Communications.
+Michele graduated valedictorian from Emerson College in Boston, Massachusetts, with a Bachelor of Science in Speech.